allanchua101/express-docker-cosmos-demo/README.md

-# Containerized API Server using Express JS + Cosmos SQL Client.
+# Containerized API Server using Express JS + Cosmos SQL API.

 This repository showcases how to build a containerized API server using Express JS and Cosmos DB.
 It also stands as a complementary repository for the article I wrote.